Have questions? We're here.

 Day 2: Breisach

-Alsatian Villages - An old stone well in Kaysersberg bears an inscription that warns against drinking water and urges the reader to “Drink with moderation old and subtil wine . . . and leave the water to the side.”
+An old stone well in Kaysersberg bears an inscription that warns against drinking water and urges the reader to “Drink with moderation old and subtil wine . . . and leave the water to the side.”
 What better words could guide you as you explore some delightful Alsatian wine villages?
 Though the remains of a 12th-century castle speak to Kaysersberg’s strategic importance in the Middle Ages, today it is an idyllic village nestled among vineyards.
 Join a local guide for a one-hour walking tour, passing storybook medieval houses with steeply pitched roofs and a gorgeous Gothic cathedral that was begun by a 12th-century Holy Roman emperor.
 In modern days, the village is best known as the birthplace of Albert Schweitzer.
 During your tour of this enchanting village indulge in a tasting of an Alsatian specialty, Kugelhopf, a delicious yeast-based cake traditionally baked in a circular, Bundt mold.
 Then it is on to Eguishem.
 The road from Kaysersberg to Eguishem provides quintessential wine road scenery: lush foothills, famous vineyards, castle ruins, and quaint villages.
-You'll arrive in a town so pretty it is regularly ranked amongst the most beautiful in France.
+You arrive in a town so pretty it is regularly ranked amongst the most beautiful in France.
 Walk its cobbled streets to admire timber-framed buildings painted in every color of the rainbow.

-Note: Lunch today will be on your own.
+Note: Lunch today is on your own.

-Day 3: Kehl (Strasbourg)
+Day 3: Strasbourg

 You have the entire afternoon to see more of Strasbourg on your own.